IQGeo/utils-vscode/README.md

     The search supports \<method name\> or \<class name\> or \<class\>.\<method\><br>
     Use \<class name\>. to list all functions for a class.<br>
     Use @\<partial path\> to list classes matching the path.<br>
+    Use '.' to list symbols from the current file.<br>

     The search is case-insensitive.
 Matching inherited methods are shown in results.<br>